danielsitnik/codedoc-mermaid-plugin/README.md

 ### Customizing Configuration
 Mermaid's configuration can be changed by passing a `MermaidOptions` object to the `mermaidPlugin()` function.
-Basically all of the options described [here](https://mermaid-js.github.io/mermaid/#/Setup) are supported.
+Basically all the options described [here](https://mermaid-js.github.io/mermaid/#/Setup) are supported.

 For example, if you wanted to change the theme to `neutral` and to change the spacing between flowchart nodes, you would do this:
 ```ts